-The Alexandria Holiday Boat Parade of Lights is a favorite holiday celebration in both Old Town Alexandria and Washington, DC.
-Festively decorated pleasure boats light up the sky along the Potomac River including 50 powerboats, sailboats and the District's fireboat, the John Glenn spouting water 70 feet into the air.
+The Alexandria Holiday Boat Parade of Lights is a favorite holiday celebration in both Old Town Alexandria and Washington, D.C.
+Festively decorated pleasure boats light up the sky along the Potomac River, including dozens of powerboats, sailboats, and the District's fireboat, the John Glenn spouting water 70 feet into the air.
 The brightly lit boats are creatively decorated as they compete in categories such as "Best in Show," "Best Thinking Outside the Christmas Box," and "Hardiest Souls."

 Holiday Boat Parade Schedule:

-Saturday, December 3, 2016 - Held Rain (Snow) or Shine
+Saturday, December 7, 2020 - Held Rain (Snow) or Shine

-- 5:30 p.m. - Parade starts at the Alexandria Waterfront
+- 5:30 p.m.: Parade starts at the Alexandria Waterfront

-- 6:00 - 7:00 p.m. - Parade at Washington Channel, Washington, DC.
+- 7:00 p.m.: Boats arrive at Washington Channel, Washington, D.C.

-Location and Transportation
+Locations and Transportation

 The Alexandria Waterfront is located behind the Torpedo Factory Art Center, which runs north along Union Street, between King and Cameron streets.
 The closest metro stop is King Street station, which is about 10 blocks to the east of the waterfront.
 You can walk from there or take the free King Street Trolley.
 On-street parking and public parking lots are available within walking distance to the waterfront.